 This morning we enjoy a guided walk with our San guides who will introduce us to the many secrets of their survival in the Kalahari Desert.
 Today we will make our way across the Trans-Kalahari highway towards the remote town of Kang.
 We will travel slowly along this stretch of unfenced road which could provide the odd sighting of wildlife in its natural environment.

 Kang to Johannesburg

 A long day awaits us as we continue our journey south to Johannesburg and South Africa.
 Leaving the Kalahari behind we cross the North-West Province, arriving at Belvedere Estate in the late afternoon.
-All travellers are invited to join us tonight for an optional traditional meal, this can be booked with your guide on the day before arrival.
-Many great tales are shared and tonight presents an opportunity to join fellow travellers in celebrating the many wonders of African travel.
-Your tour comes to an end upon arrival at Belvedere Estate.
+We arrive at Belvedere Estate in the late afternoon and all travellers are invited to join us for a traditional meal tonight.
+This can be booked with your guide on the day before arrival.
+Many great tales are shared and tonight is for celebrating the many wonders of African travel.

 Listed below are activities and highlights that form part of an "Optional Activity Package".
 You will need to purchase this package if you would like to partake in what we consider to be "essential activities" on our tours.
 The Activity Package has been written into the itinerary of the tour so please keep this in mind as if you don't book the package, the activities won't be included.
 We suggest that you prebook and prepay for your Activity Package to ensure availability.

 - Limited Availability

 - Not Available

 - Small Group